apostrophecms/docs/docs/guide/custom-ui.md

 In `addStarRatingFieldType`, we invoke `self.apos.schema.addFieldType` to add our custom field type on the server side.
 We provide:

 * `name`, which can be used as a `type` setting when adding the field to a schema.
 * `convert`, a function to be used to sanitize the input and copy it to a destination.
-We pass our `convert` method for this purpose.
+We pass our `convertInput` method for this purpose.
 Methods of our module are available as properties of `self`.
 * `component`, the name of a Vue.js component to be displayed when editing the field.

-In `convert`, we sanitize the input and copy it from `data[field.name]` to `object[field.name]`.
+In `convertInput`, we sanitize the input and copy it from `data[field.name]` to `object[field.name]`.
 Since we must not trust the browser, we take care to sanitize it with [the `launder` module](https://npmjs.com/package/launder), which is always available as `apos.launder`.
 But we can validate the input any way we like, as long as we never trust the input.

 ### Implementing the browser-side part